webmaster-cepr/main-page-features/README.md

 ChangeLog

+* Some headlines were not getting links based on accidentally leftover if/else statements.
+Fixed.

 COPYING/LICENSE

 The Joomla software and default templates are copyright 2005-2012 Open Source Matters, Inc. and covered under a GNU General Public License.